danielloader/kubernetes-sdlc/README.md

 Next step is provisioning your infrastructure as code template to create a working cluster.
 You will want to ensure the default context is set correctly, as checked via the `kubectl config get-contexts` output or explicitly add `--context` flags for `flux` and `kubectl` commands later.

-1. Deploy a new instance of the kubernetes infrastructure of code - incrementing the control plane version or any other baseline modules you have breaking changes in.
+1. Deploy a new instance of the kubernetes infrastructure of code - incrementing the control plane version or any other baseline modules you have breaking changes in:

    - Kubernetes control plane version being incremented.
    - Core EKS addons versions.